Taylor Davis (baseball)

-Taylor M. Davis (born November 28, 1989) is an American professional baseball catcher who is currently a free agent.
-He made his MLB debut in 2017 with the Chicago Cubs and has also played for the Pittsburgh Pirates.
+Taylor Matthew Davis (born November 28, 1989) is an American former professional baseball catcher.
+He played in Major League Baseball (MLB) for the Chicago Cubs and Pittsburgh Pirates.

 Career

 Amateur

 Davis attended Jupiter High School in Jupiter, Florida.
 The Florida Marlins selected him in the 49th round of the 2008 MLB draft, but he did not sign.
 He enrolled at Morehead State University and played college baseball for the Morehead State Eagles.
 In 2011, he played collegiate summer baseball with the Brewster Whitecaps of the Cape Cod Baseball League.